Travel insurance for South Africa

 Enjoy regional wine

 South Africa produces delicious wine, particularly its signature Pinotage variety.
-While the rep of this red wine grape didn’t use to be high up on the wine lover ladder, its standing has soared thanks to its unique complexity and depth of flavour.
+While the reputation of this red wine grape didn’t use to be high up on the wine lover ladder, its standing has soared thanks to its unique complexity and depth of flavour.
 It also pairs perfectly with braai (South African barbecue).
 But remember to drink sensibly, as travel insurance often won’t cover alcohol-related incidents.

 ‘You can’t visit South Africa without visiting Kruger National Park; seeing wild lions and elephants up close is unforgettable (just maybe not from a tent in lion country).
 The country is also filled with wine regions, like Stellenbosch near Cape Town.